ilkkamtk/hybridisovellukset/Week2/03-react-routing.md

 Study: [React Router Tutorial](https://reactrouter.com/en/main/start/tutorial)

 1. Create a git branch `routing` based on the previous exercise and checkout to it.
-1. Install React Router: `npm install react-router-dom`
+1. Install React Router: `npm install react-router`
 1. Create a new folder `src/views` and move the `Home` component to it.
 1. Create new components `Profile`, `Upload` and `Single` and place them in the `src/views` folder.
    - Add just some placeholder JSX to the components for now.